Texas woman charged after ambulance joyride - NewsBreak

 As medics took the patient inside the hospital, Isela Escobar, 31, who had been recently discharged from the hospital jumped inside the ambulance on the driver’s side.

-Escobar stole the ambulance and after a short pursuit initiated by several agencies, she was detained and arrested at 4126 FM 492.
+Escobar stole the ambulance and after a short persuit initiated by several agencies, she was detained and arrested at 4126 FM 492.

 Escobar was charged with Robbery, a second-degree felony.